|Last Quarterly Update:||11/14/2016|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry make cookies, crackers, ice cream cones, and similar bakery products.
-Major companies in the US include Kellogg's US Snacks Division, Mondelez International, Otis Spunkmeyer, Pepperidge Farms (owned by Campbell Soup), and Snyder's-Lance; other leading firms include Britannia Industries (India), M. Dias Branco (Brazil), Ülker Bisküvi Sanayi (Turkey), and United Biscuits (UK).
+Major companies in the US include Kellogg's US Snacks Division, Mondelez International, Pepperidge Farm, and Snyder's-Lance; other leading firms include Britannia Industries (India), M. Dias Branco (Brazil), Ülker Bisküvi Sanayi (Turkey), and United Biscuits (UK).

 Companies that manufacture such food items as snack chips, fresh-baked cookies or breads, hard or soft pretzels, or refrigerated dough mixes are covered in separate industry profiles.